CjDave/MatrixCalculator207/README.md

 ### Notes/Extras

-The documentation for the adafruit library can be found here: http://adafruit.github.io/Adafruit-GFX-Library/html/class_adafruit___g_f_x___button.html#a932228d686e6dec88b8b99d03fdb59a7 <br>
+The documentation for the Adafruit library can be found here: http://adafruit.github.io/Adafruit-GFX-Library/html/class_adafruit___g_f_x___button.html#a932228d686e6dec88b8b99d03fdb59a7 <br>
 This write up is a good reference for the MCUFRIEND_kbv library:  https://electropeak.com/learn/absolute-beginners-guide-to-tft-lcd-displays-by-arduino/ <br>
-All code was writing by me except from the function Touch_getXY(void). this was gotten from the  MCUFRIEND_kbv library examples.
+All the code was written by me except for the function Touch_getXY(void). this was gotten from the  MCUFRIEND_kbv library examples.
 ## Software (The code)
-<p> I divided the workload for the code into three parts The first part involves designing the interface, the second part is getting an input from the user and the last part is calculating the result and then displaying it back</p>
+<p> I divided the workload for the code into three parts The first part involves designing the interface, the second part is getting input from the user and the last part is calculating the result and then displaying it back</p>
 <p> The original plan was to use a physical keypad to get the input but the wrong keypad was delivered </p>
-<p> Designing the interface involves some work arounds becaues the functions of the library used are reduced to only drawing buttons, shapes and lines.
-There are no text fields or inputs so I needed to create a work around for this </p>
+<p> Designing the interface involves some workarounds because the functions of the libraries used are limited to only drawing buttons, shapes and lines.
+There are no text fields or inputs so I needed to create a workaround for this </p>
 The project has four files/parts that are used for specific functions <br>

 * main(This was used for the design)<br>
 * settings (This was used to define libraries used, macros, global variables and arrays,)<br>
-* Touchscreen (This was used to get were was clicked and the actions to be perfomed)<br>
+* Touchscreen (This was used to get were was clicked on the screen and the actions to be performed after)<br>
 * logic (This was used to calculate the matrix functions)<br>

  ### How it works
-<p> -First we have buttons (from 1-9) that when clicked are added to a global vairiable(mimicking a keypad from a calculator) and is then is   displayed on a designed textfield   (we also have special buttons in the keypad) </p>
+<p> -We have the first set of keypad buttons, the numerical ones (from 1-9) that when clicked are added to a global variable(mimicking a keypad from a calculator) and is then is   displayed on a designed text field   (we also have special buttons in the keypad) </p>
-<p> -The is a textfield at the top that holds the global variable and displays it</p>
+<p> -There is a text field at the top that holds the global variable and displays it</p>
-<p> -There are three matrixes the first two are the matrixes that get input are displayed from the beginning </p>
+<p> -There are three matrixes.
+The first two are the matrixes that get input are displayed from the beginning </p>
 <p> -The third matrix holds the result and is displayed after the calculation is done</p>
-<p> -I designed the first two matrix so that each cell has a button that when clicked the text from the text field is stored in the matrix cell </p>
+<p> -I designed the first two matrixes so that each cell has a button that when clicked the text from the text field is stored in the matrix cell </p>
-<p> -When the whole matrix is filled depending on which special charcter is clicked, the calculation is done and is stored in the third   matrix..
-When the result button is clicked the third matrix is drawn over the first matrixes  </p>
+<p> -When the whole matrix is filled depending on which special character is clicked, the calculation is done and is stored in the third matrix..
+When the result button is clicked the third matrix is drawn over the two matrixes  </p>

 ### Display
-In settings.h I included libraries for the touchscreen and I defined macros for the colors, pins and pressure<br>
+In settings.h I included libraries for the touchscreen and I defined macros for the colours, pins and pressure<br>

 #### settings.h
 Including libraries for using the touchscreen